trueos/trueos-docs/trueos-handbook/advanced.rst

 To begin a fully automated installation, insert the installation media and reboot.

 If you are using an HTTP, FTP, or SSH server as the installation media, untar or copy the required files to a directory on the server that is accessible to users.
 Be sure to configure the server so that the installation files are accessible to the systems that you wish to install.
-If you are using a PXE Boot
-Install server, follow the instructions at :ref:`PXE Boot Install Server`.